Sir Winston Leonard Spencer-Churchill, OM, KG, CH, PC (1874 – 1965)

 In November 1911, the Standing Sub-Committee of the Committee of Imperial Defence was reconvened: ‘To consider future development of aerial navigation for naval and military purposes and the measures which might be taken to secure this country an efficient aerial service’.
 On 28 February 1912, the Report of its Technical Sub-Committee was approved, which recommended that the Naval Wing of the Flying Corps should be established and it attached importance to the maintenance of private enterprise in the field of aeronautics.

 Winston Churchill, First Lord of the Admiralty (1911-1915), was a member of the Standing Sub-Committee.
-Upon being asked in the House of Commons about the Royal Navy and hydro-aeroplanes, he replied by referring to experiments, including at Windermere, and that ‘the results so far attained have been promising’.
+Upon being asked in the House of Commons on 29 February 1912 about the Royal Navy and hydro-aeroplanes, he replied by referring to experiments, including at Windermere, and that “the results so far attained have been promising”.

 Protesters against flying at Windermere wrote to the press and mounted a national campaign.
 They targeted the House of Commons with deputations and ultimately by having an MP raise a question on 16 April 1912.
 Wakefield had successfully quoted the Admiralty for his floats and undercarriages, or royalties, and to convert an Admiralty aeroplane into a hydro-aeroplane, but had not been able to advance this major counter-argument because he had signed the Official Secrets Act.
-Therefore, the future of flying at Windermere was hanging in the balance. – The answer above came from Churchill, who stated that private hydro-aeroplane tests would continue at Windermere.
+Therefore, the future of flying at Windermere was hanging in the balance. – The answer at the top of this page came from Churchill, who stated that private hydro-aeroplane tests would continue at Windermere.